 Leverage the best of Windows 10, with a new update packed with exciting features.
 The powerfully reimagined Photos app makes it easier—and more fun—to tell your story in video: add a soundtrack, use transitions, deploy 3D effects, and more.
 And sharing is quicker than ever, with intuitive settings that making it easier to instantly connect with the people you care about most.

-We are committed to providing an uncluttered desktop and a safer PC experience out of the box.
-Our preload contains just five hand-selected applications designed to increase your productivity.
+This laptop with numeric keypad is committed to providing an uncluttered machine and a safer PC experience out of the box.
+Its preload contains just five hand-selected applications designed to increase your productivity.

 Featuring up to FHD resolution on a 15.6” display, the Ideapad 330 delivers powerful visuals on the go.
 Combined with Dolby Audio™, the 330 provides a dramatically enhanced entertainment experience.
 Turn up the volume without distortion—you’ll hear every detail.